Princess Ann Hotel

 Community Planning and Development

 This is a 3-story, 3-bay domestic building in the Mediterranean Revival style built in 1934.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 Stuccoed relief moldings in center of arch above arched windows.
 The building has a flat roof clad in replacement clay barrel tile.
 Windows are replacement aluminum single-hung sashes.
 Windows larger and in pairs on outer bays of primary facade; Windows smaller and stand alone on central bay of primary facade.
 There is a full-span open patio characterized by a none roof.
 Porch extends along entire east elevation, extending from building; Simple wrought-iron railing with spaced curved ornamentation; Without now-attached temporary awning, porch has no apparent roof or vertical limit.
 Primary entryway is directly centered on first floor porch level of east elevation; Glass double-door framed by dark wood; Doorway framed by flat stuccoed blocks similar to the building's quoins; Doorway flanked on either side by two stand-alone large sash windows, each with an arch and decorative relief carving above.

 * Date source: Miami-Dade County Property Appraiser